Hpa An is a little hidden gem located east of Yangon and it’s a MUST see destination on your Myanmar backpacking adventures!

 Head down to Shwe Yin Myaw Pagoda, which is a short walk from the center of town and you will be able to jump on board a local boat for 500 Kyat.

-Hpan Pu Mountain – Hpa An things to do
+Hpan Pu Mountain

 WHAT TO EXPECT ON THE HPAN PU MOUNTAIN HIKE

 Hiking to the top of Mount Hpan Pu for sunset on my first day in Hpa-An was one of the best experiences I had in Myanmar!
-The short 20-30 minute hike is steep, sweaty and thirsty work but more than rewarding once I reached the summit!
+The short 20-30 minute hike is steep, sweaty, and thirsty work but more than rewarding once I reached the summit!

-On the trail to the top of Hpan Pu Mountain, you can expect overgrown shrubs, loose gravel, sharp rocks and bamboo ladders, so your full attention is recommended during the hike as to not have any slips.
+On the trail to the top of Hpan Pu Mountain, you can expect overgrown shrubs, loose gravel, sharp rocks, and bamboo ladders, so your full attention is recommended during the hike as to not have any slips.

-At the summit of Hpan Pu Mountain is the Pha Bhu Taung Pagoda, offering 360-degree views of Hpa-An, the Thanlyin River and distant mountain ranges!
+At the summit of Hpan Pu Mountain is the Pha Bhu Taung Pagoda, offering 360-degree views of Hpa-An, the Thanlyin River, and distant mountain ranges!

 The awe-inspiring views of the incredible landscapes in the region had me jaw-dropped and smiling from ear to ear.
 The fiery sunset on this day was the icing on the cake!

-I recommend having at least 2 litres of drinking water for the Mount Hpan Pu hike as the humidity is quite intense.
+I recommend having at least 2 liters of drinking water for the Mount Hpan Pu hike as the humidity is quite intense.
 Believe me, it was thirsty work getting to the summit and back.

 If you are hiking Mt Hpan Pu at sunset, you may want to pack a torch or phone light to aid you on the way back down the trail as it gets dark very quickly.